AndrewDiMola/eden-xi-teleport/README.md

 # eden-xi-teleport
 For players on the Eden XI private server, create a ticket and I will come back from AFK and grant you Teleport-{Location}.
 Creating an issue pushes a notification to my phone.
-Use /tell to let me know who you are.
+Use `/tell zhadn` to let me know who you are.

 Reward appreciated.